 Reform of the New South Wales Emergency Services Levy

-In December 2015, the NSW Government announced that the collection from insurers – passed onto you as an emergency services levy (ESL) in your insurance premium – will change to a property based tax collected directly from owners through their council rates.
+In December 2015, the NSW Government announced that the collection from Insurers – passed onto you as a Fire Services Levy (FSL) in your insurance premium – will change to a property based tax collected directly from owners through their council rates.
 This change will result in a much fairer system where most people who might need to use emergency services help fund them, instead of insurance customers subsidising those who don’t insure their homes or premises.

 This change is expected to come into effect on 1 July 2017, and as a result, the premium for insurance policies with a commencement date or renewal date on or after 1 July 2017 will NOT include any FSL (also known as ESL).
 From 1 July 2017 FSL/ESL will be known as Fire and Emergency Services Levy (FESL) and will be charged on council rates.

-The funds collected from ESL charges on policies commencing during the 2016-17 financial year (1 July 2016 to 30 June 2017) are used to meet our emergency services funding obligations for that period.
-The amount of ESL is unaffected by whether your premium is paid in full at the time of renewal or whether your premium is paid through instalments (even if instalments will be due after 30 June 2017).
+The funds collected from FSL charges on policies commencing during the 2016/17 financial year (1 July 2016 to 30 June 2017) are used to meet our emergency services funding obligations for that period.
+The amount of FSL is unaffected by whether your premium is paid in full at the time of inception or through instalments (even if instalments are due after 30 June 2017).